9 Natural Ways of Optimising Your Energy

 2. Switching up your exercise routineExercise and movement help us to release ‘happy’ hormones called endorphins, but it can be best to avoid more vigorous exercise such as spinning, fast running or squash if you are going through a very stressful time or suffer from fatigue.
 These types of activities tend to further over-stimulate the adrenal glands.
 Instead try brisk walking, swimming, a dance class or yoga.
 These ‘calmer’ kinds of exercise are more likely to put the nervous system into a desirable parasympathetic state; away from the more ‘panic’ or anxiety-inducing mode of the sympathetic nervous system.

 3. B vitamin's

 As well as magnesium, B vitamin's are essential for energy production, for the normal functioning of the nervous system, and vitamin B5 in particular for the production of the glucocorticoid hormones in the adrenals, such as cortisol.
 Good sources include whole grains, eggs, beans and lentils, a wide range of vegetables, fish and meats (choose good quality or organic meat).
-Our Food-Grown B Complex Plus formula, combines B vitamins, minerals, CoEnzyme Q10 and our hero ingredient Organic Ashwagandha to support energy during busy periods.
+Our Energy Support formula, combines B vitamins and minerals to support energy during busy periods.